-3. Follow the instructions on the assembly foldout, insert the battery cable and turn the power switch to the ON.
-Then plug in a powered USB-C cable to activate the battery.
+3. Follow the instructions on the assembly foldout, insert the battery holder cable and turn the power switch to the ON.
 Wait for 1-2 minutes, there will be a sound to indicate that the Raspberry Pi boots successfully.

 4. Next, plug the servo cable into the P11 port as follows.